 At Penn Foster College students have access to faculty members with a combined total of more than 100 years’ experience in teaching veterinarian technicians.
 Fully accredited by the AVMA-CVTEA, this vet tech training program requires a total of 78 course credit hours.

 Classes may include Veterinary Office Management and Skill with People, Medical Nursing for Veterinary Technician, Small and Large Animal Medicine, Laboratory Animal Medicine and Nursing, and Animal Nutrition, Reproduction, Genetics, and Aging.
-Additionally, 450 hours of mentored externship experience should be completed.
 Students may submit potential externship sites, one of which will be approved by a program coordinator.
 Full-time students can complete their training within four semesters.
 Upon graduation students will be prepared to sit for the Veterinary Technician National Examination.

 2. Ashworth College (Peachtree Corners, GA)